 The assessed value is presumed to be correct and the burden of proof lies with the property owner to demonstrate otherwise.
-Once an appeal is filed, the property owner or his/her duly authorized representative will be granted a hearing before the board, and will be required to present clear and convincing evidence that the assessment was unequal, excessive, or improper.
+Once an appeal is filed, the property owner or his/her duly authorized representative will be granted a hearing before the board, and will be required to demonstrate by a preponderance of evidence that the assessment was unequal, excessive, or improper.

 Failure to meet this burden of proof should result in the assessed value being sustained.
 Board of Equalization review applies only to the assessed value of your property, not to the amount of tax or the exempt status.
 Appeals relating to the taxable status should be directed to the Alaska Superior Court.